shadowbq/matrix.dot.files/docs/README.os.macos.md

 brew install homebrew-ffmpeg/ffmpeg/ffmpeg
 ```

-## Iterm
+## Iterm2

-There are a few itermcolor schemes.
+There are a few iterm-color schemes.
 Make sure to also set your font to a powerline compliant one if you are using powerline.

 `.matrix/os/Darwin/opt/*.itermcolors`

 ## Bins